What Call Center Metrics mean to Customers

 By Colin Taylor

-SL – call center operators know this as Service Level; the percentage of calls that are answered within a define period of time.
-To our customer however this metric becomes ‘Sucks Less’ – the better the call center SL the less the service being realized sucks.
+SL – Call Center operators know this as Service Level; the percentage of calls that are answered within a defined period of time.
+To our customer however this metric becomes ‘Sucks Less’ – the better the Call Center Service Level the less the service being realized sucks.

 QA– Quality Assurance is an overarching strategy to assess and improve agent interactions with customers through monitoring, review and coaching.
 Unfortunately it can also be construed as Quality Absent in a customers mind when they have a call where quality is weak or missing.

 Metrics aren’t the only area where customer can reinterpret the meanings of the acronyms.
 IVR – Interactive Voice Response that tried and true tool for call streaming and allocation can become Indifferent Voice Response when no matter what the customer enters (or says) the path and result all seem to keep them cycling over and over through IVR Hell.

 Announcement messages can be particularly frustrating to customers;

 “Your call is important to us please hold”- Is it just me or does this sound like a form of oxymoron?
 Logic would appear to suggest that if my call actually was important I wouldn’t have to hold, would I?

 “We are experiencing higher than normal call volumes…” There is any number of possible endings to this message but all suggest that the customer plans on a long wait or call back later.
 I am reminded the words over Dante’s entrance to Hell, “Abandon All Hope Yee Who Enter”.
 Perhaps this might be a more fitting announcement message.
 The one thought that goes through my mind when I hear the “higher than normal volumes’ message, especially if I call the same center many times and always hear this message, is that if the calls (and customers) were really important, then the company would have done a better job forecasting for demand and staffing to meet this demand.